benchmark-urbanism/vue-mapbox-map/README.md

 Additional Functionality
 ------------------------
-Please use the issues tracker to raise any requests for additional functionality.
+Please use the issues tracker to request exposing any additional functionality.